AI Meets Education at Stanford

 - Build coherent and reusable resources when investing in the creation of new resources.
 Make them as evergreen and reusable as possible, while planning ahead for sustainable refresh cycles in this rapidly developing domain.

-- Emphasize a campus culture of reflection, curiosity, experimentation, and growth mindset so that students and instructors feel safe discussing and experimenting with AI, within boundaries that are openly discussed.
+- Emphasize a campus culture of reflection, curiosity, and experimentation to promote conversation and experimentation with AI, within boundaries that are openly discussed.

 - Address education-specific needs and recommendations from the AISAC 2025 report, such as developing and sharing “frameworks and worked-out examples to help instructors think through… aspects of pedagogy impacted by AI” and facilitating “setting[s] where community members can experiment with AI tools.”